gisestek/Home-Assistant-Weather-dependent-car-heater/README.md

 x is the temperature (e.g., range of values like −20−20 to 4040). y is the time delta in minutes.

-After a morning when i didn't get temperature reading of the ruuvitag and it's value was "unavailable" i made a number helper (number.viimeisin_ulkolampotila) to store last known temperature.
+After one morning when i didn't get temperature reading of the ruuvitag and it's value was "unavailable" i made a number helper (number.viimeisin_ulkolampotila) to store last known temperature.
 Extra added redundancy was implemented in the helper in form of few if-statements
 ```jinja2
 {% if states('sensor.ruuvitag_2b8c_temperature') != 'unavailable' %}
   {# Check if the Ruuvitag sensor value is available (not 'unavailable'). #}